pawaters/calculator/README.md

 ## Things I would improve for a bigger project
 - Add a "del" button that works in all situations.
 I had implemented it, but it would need some refactoring of the whole JS to work with a variety of edge cases.
 Also, it was not included in the iphone calculator and estimated that it was therefore out of scope for a "simple calculator".
+- add all the buttons of the iphone calculator but when held in paysage.
 - Use a more OOP approach to my JS.